 Finally, the Columbretes volcanic archipelago is major natural marine reserve that’s been heavily protected against fishing.
 Though they’re further away from the mainland, they're worth the journey, as you can meet giant lobsters, encounter huge schools of fish and see beautiful red coral.

-You can study for Open Water Diver in Lanzarote.
+You can obtain your Open Water Diver in Lanzarote.